Special offer

 Post a Job

-Here are some reasons to hire an intern:
+Here are five reasons to hire an intern:

-• Recruiting method: If you plan to hire permanent employees soon, an intern could be a prospect.
-The internship gives you a trial period with the intern, which lets you decide if you want to make a permanent job offer.
+• Hiring pipeline: If you plan to hire permanent employees soon, an intern could be a potential candidate.
+The internship gives you a trial period with the intern, which can help you decide whether to make a permanent job offer.

 Where to begin with hiring an intern